RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 A star indicates a temporary reminder to visit a 7 Cups page and do something.

-To star a page at the top of the menu, go to the page and press the star icon in the toolbar.
-Optionally type a reminder of your reason for starring the page.
+To star a link, go to the page and press the star icon in the toolbar.
+Optionally type a reminder of your reason for starring the link.

 When you visit the page it loses its star.
 The page remains in the menu if it's a page you often visit, or if it's pinned.
 Otherwise the page disappears from the menu.
 You can star it again if you need another reminder to visit the page.

+It's not possible to star an external link.

 ### <i class="fa fa-pencil"></i> Edit page title